 Grab your mittens and knit caps and take to Woodward Avenue Thanksgiving morning, Nov.
-24, 2016, to witness America’s Thanksgiving Parade in Detroit.
+23, 2017, to witness America’s Thanksgiving Day Parade in Detroit.

 It’s worth braving the cold for this Thanksgiving parade, one of the largest in the nation.
 You won’t want to miss out on the marching bands, splendiferously decked out floats and the beloved clowns that compose the Distinguished Clown Corps.
 The guest of honor, Mr. Santa Claus himself, will bring up the rear in his shiny red sleigh.